-SECTION 1.
-Notwithstanding any general or special law to the contrary, in the city of Boston, any person who performs real estate brokerage activities and is licensed or registered pursuant to sections 87PP to 87DDD1/2, inclusive, of chapter 112 of the General Laws may solely contract with a prospective tenant to find for rent residential or commercial real estate property for a tenant and present an offer to lease to the landlord or landlord's agent and negotiate on behalf of the tenant or may solely contract with a landlord or landlord's agent to find a tenant for a property.
-Any fee shall only be paid by the party, lessor or tenant who originally engaged and entered into a contract with the licensed broker or salesperson.

-SECTION 2.
-This act shall take effect upon passage.

-Filed on: January 8, 2025
+- SECTION 1.
+Notwithstanding any general or special law to the contrary, in the city of Boston, any person who performs real estate brokerage activities and is licensed or registered pursuant to sections 87PP to 87DDD1/2, inclusive, of chapter 112 of the General Laws may solely contract with a prospective tenant to find for rent residential or commercial real property for a tenant and present an offer to lease to the landlord or landlord's agent and negotiate on behalf of the tenant or may solely contract with a landlord or landlord's agent to find a tenant for a property.
+Any fee shall only be paid by the party, lessor or tenant who originally engaged and entered into a contract with the licensed broker or salesperson. - SECTION 2.
+No licensed real estate broker or other person or entity engaged in the rental or leasing of residential real estate in the city of Boston as agent of the landowner, landlord, lessor, or sub-lessor shall demand, receive, or retain any payment, fee, commission or other charge from a tenant or prospective tenant for any services on behalf of such landowner, landlord, lessor, or sub-lessor for the listing, showing, qualifying of prospective tenants, preparation and execution of documents, or otherwise arising out of the leasing of a residential rental unit in said city. - SECTION 3.
+No landowner, landlord, lessor, or sub-lessor shall demand or require that a tenant or prospective tenant retain, hire or engage a rental agent or broker and pay such agent or broker a fee or commission as a condition to applying for or leasing a residential rental unit in the city of Boston, and no such landowner, lessor, or sub-lessor shall demand or require that a tenant or prospective tenant make any payment in violation of section 2 of this act. - SECTION 4.
+Violation of this act shall constitute an unfair or deceptive act or practice in the conduct of a trade or commerce in violation of section 2 of chapter 93A. - SECTION 5.
+The city of Boston may by ordinance impose a penalty for violation of this act, not to exceed the amount established by section 35 of chapter 448 of the acts of 1854, as most recently amended by chapter 360 of the acts of 2024. - SECTION 6.
+This act shall take effect upon passage. - Filed on: February 12, 2025